 Check the Form 1098-T to make sure it is correct.
 If it isn’t correct or you do not receive the form, contact your school.

 To claim AOTC, you must complete the Form 8863 and attach the completed form to your Form 1040.

 Make sure you are qualified before claiming the credit.
 And, make sure you keep copies of all the documents you used to find out if you qualify and determine the amount of your credit.
 If the IRS audits your return and finds your AOTC claim is incorrect and you don’t have the documents to show you qualified, you must pay back the amount of the AOTC you received in error with interest.
 The IRS may also charge you an accuracy or a fraud penalty.
 Or, you can be banned from claiming the AOTC for two to ten years.

-If your tax year 2016 AOTC claim is disallowed in 2017, you may need to file the Form 8862 before claiming the credit again in future tax years.
-The Form 8862, Information To Claim Certain Refundable Credit After Disallowance, is being revised for use beginning in 2018 to include not only EIC, but also CTC/ACTC and AOTC.
+If your tax year 2017 AOTC claim was disallowed in 2018, you may need to file Form 8862 before claiming the credit in future tax years.
 See My EITC, CTC/ACTC and/or My AOTC was Disallowed Previously and Now I Want To Claim It Form 8862 for more information.

 Valid TIN before the due date of the return

 You may not claim the AOTC unless you, your spouse (if you are filing a joint return) and the qualifying student have a valid taxpayer identification number (TIN) issued or applied for on or before the due date of the return (including extensions).
 A TIN is a Social Security number, an individual taxpayer identification number (ITIN) or an adoption taxpayer identification number (ATIN).

 You may not claim the AOTC on a later original return or an amended return if the TIN is issued on or applied for after the due date of the return (including extensions).